 Let’s take a typical building, which can be heated three ways:

 According to the legislation, the cost of every delivered thermal MMBtu will increase by 2050 because of the carbon emission fine.
 However, this fine is not equal across energy sources and relative LL97 compliance.
-Below is a chart that demonstrates a simple scenario of heating costs as it changes over time.

 In 2020, when no fines are levied (Full Compliance), natural gas heating is still the most economical at $10/MMBtu.
 Electrical heating with heat pumps is 60% more expensive, while district steam is a nearly three times more expensive – given that financial case, it is surprising that it is still in use.